We are pleased to invite you to the Pegasus Networking Reception on Monday 2 March from 18.00-20.00 at Courtyard Berlin City Center.read more …

-admedicum welcomes Roger Legtenberg as expert partner
+admedicum welcomes Roger Legtenberg as a new expert partner

 Roger strongly believes that a change in business eco-system is required in order to address one of the most important challenges for the Life Sciences industry: the sustainability & society acceptance of development of new treatments for patients.read more …